-- ENG 155 Introduction to Literary Study (3 Credits)
+- ENG 155 Introduction to Literary Studies (3 Credits)

 - ENG4 Choose any THREE from the following courses: (0-9)

-ENG 121 Introduction to Creative Writing
+- ENG 121 Introduction to Creative Writing

-ENG 124 Great Writers of English Literature I
+- ENG 124 Great Writers of English Literature I

-ENG 125 Great Writers of English Literature II
+- ENG 125 Great Writers of English Literature II

-ENG 133 Modern American Short Story
+- ENG 133 Modern American Short Story

-ENG 140 Folklore
+- ENG 140 Folklore

-ENG 141 History of the English Language
+- ENG 141 History of the English Language

-ENG 147 Latino Literature
+- ENG 147 Latino Literature

+- ENG 148 Afro-Caribbean Literature

-ENG 150 U.S. Literature and Thought I
+- ENG 150 U.S. Literature and Thought I

+- ENG 151 U.S. Literature and Thought II

-ENG 153 The Black Writer in American Literature
+- ENG 153 The Black Writer in American Literature

-ENG 154 Black Poetry
+- ENG 154 Black Poetry

-ENG 156 Children's Literature
+- ENG 156 Children's Literature

-ENG 157 Introduction to Women's Literature ENG 161 Shakespeare ENG 172 The Bible as Literature
+- ENG 157 Introduction to Women's Literature

+- ENG 161 Shakespeare

+- ENG 172 The Bible as Literature

-1 English majors will be advised to take ENG 113, Writing About Literature, as their second composition course.
-However, the following courses will be accepted as fulfilling this requirement as well: ENG 112 Composition and Rhetoric II; ENG 114 Written Composition and Prose Fiction; ENG 115 Written Composition and Drama; or ENG 116 Written Composition and Poetry.
+- 1 English majors will be advised to take ENG 113, Writing About Literature, as their second composition course.
+However, the following courses will be accepted as fulfilling this requirement as well: ENG 112 Composition and Rhetoric II; ENG 114 Written Composition and Prose Fiction; ENG 115 Written Composition and Drama; or ENG 116 Written Composition and Poetry. - 2Students planning to transfer to John Jay College are advised to take one of their ENG electives in the flexible core.